geekygirldawn/linuxcon_2016/README.md

 **Step 2 (alternative): Use a Python script to easily run the database query and re-format the data a bit.**

-**NOTE: STRIP OUT NETWORK PORTION OF THIS SCRIPT**

 Run linuxcon.py:

-    $ linuxcon.py -o <outputfiledir> -d <database> -u <user-mysql> -p <password-mysql>
+    $ python linuxcon.py -o <outputfiledir> -d <database>

 What linuxcon.py does:

 * Gathers information about where to put output files and the database being used.
+(Note: assumes you have a my.cnf file to authenticate to the database.)
 * Runs the query.
 * Strips the email down to the username (everything before @example.com) to have a shorter identifier for the users (looks much better on graphs).
-* Formats the output into a nice, clean CSV file called network_output.csv excluding new threads and self-replies.
 * Formats the output into a nice Gource custom log format sorted by time as gource_output.log